 — Erik Flowers and Megan Erin Miller

-- digital distribution of membership
+- Digital distribution of membership.

-- faster delivery of member benefits
+- Fast delivery of member benefits.

-- automation of manual processes
+- Automation of manual processes.

 In future posts, I’ll describe key aspects of the project, including manual accessibility testing of the web form wizard.
 With over 20,000 registrations every year, this simple transaction fits a sweet spot for digital self-service.